accessibility-exchange/co-design/src/steps/organizations-prepare-internally.md

 ### Set clear expectations around collaboration

-* Organizations need to know what to expect in regards to resources they need to provide, and the timelines, working styles, and access needs of the community
+* Organizations need to know what to expect in regards to resources they need to provide, and the timelines, working styles, communication styles, and access needs of the community

 ### Setting clear expectations around outcomes